pete-the-programmer/FCards/_chapters/ch08-combining.md

 slug: Taking from the deck
 concept: Combining into world view
 chapter: "08"
+part: "Defining Cards"
 ---
-## Taking card from the deck when picking up a card
+### Taking card from the deck when picking up a card
 You may have noticed in [chapter 6]({% link _chapters/ch06-functions.md %}) that when we took a card, that top card was still in the deck.
 The function returned a new updated hand but nothing else changed.
 The problem is that functions only return _one_ thing, but the action of picking up a card changes _two_ things: the hand and the deck.